Itsindigo/django-ajax-form-validator/README.md

 `pipenv shell` will open a bash shell with your developer environment.

-You will need to create a database in order to run the project, you can use a configuration of your choice.
+You will need to create a database in order to run the project, you can use a configuration of your choice, the project is currently configured to use Postgres.

 Set your config in a `.env` file in the root of your project, and follow the naming conventions described in [this package](https://github.com/kennethreitz/dj-database-url).